pola-rs/r-polars/docs/docs/reference/polars_runtime_flags.md

-# `polars_runtime_flags`
+data

-internal keeping of state at runtime
+# internal keeping of state at runtime

-## Description

-This environment is used internally for the package to remember what has been going on.
-Currently only used to throw one-time warnings()

 ## Format

 An object of class `environment` of length 0.

-## Usage

 ```r
 runtime_state
 ```

+This environment is used internally for the package to remember what has been going on.
+Currently only used to throw one-time warnings()